 - Immunomodulator effect: These modulate the immune system making it much more potent so that it can attack the virus and fight it.
 For Ex :- Giloy

-- Habitat destruction drugs: These combinations make the media i.e. the conditions of the body unfit and non-suitable for the division every living organism requests a particular let of conductor for its survival of the virus so that left inside body after the first two attacke on it done by our antiviral and immunomodulator combination is wiped off by this third attack of habitat destroying combinations.
+- Habitat destruction herbs: These combinations make the media i.e. the conditions of the body unfit and non-suitable for the division every living organism requests a particular let of conductor for its survival of the virus so that left inside body after the first two attack on it done by our antiviral and immunomodulator combination is wiped off by this third attack of habitat destroying combinations.

-Our combinations play a significant role in protecting the liver from cirrhosis and liver cancer.
+Our combinations play a significant role in protecting the liver from cirrhosis and fibrosis.
 Animal and clinical studies done on Phllanthus Amarus, Phyllanthus Niruri, and Eclipta Alba have proven their ability to reverse HBV infections in approximately 60% to 70% of patients.
-Most significantly, these are able to inhibit the cellular process, which leads to cirrhosis and liver cancer.
+Most significantly, these are able to inhibit the cellular process, which leads to cirrhosis and fibrosis.